 brains process visual stimuli.
 This is a large topic; below I focus on

 the issues that relate to the concept of a determinant and the nature

 The first section below is an abstract for a poster at "TUCSON III", i.e. the conference, Toward a Science of Consciousness, Tucson, Arizona, April 27-May 2, 1998.
+On the Texts page, you can find the full text of the poster.
 Write me an e-mail if you want to comment on it!

 Recent careful research on mental development in the child (Meltzoff & Moore 1995) has shown beyond much doubt that the capacity to perceive and imitate the actions of others is innate.
 It has been suggested that this capacity to imitate involves an "amodal" perception in which visual information about another organism is immediately transformed into a motor schema in the perceiving subject.
 Hence one might talk about a mechanism of immediate motor identification.
 In this paper I point to a number of antecedents of this idea and to some of its psychological and philosophical implications.

 One important early application of the idea of an immediate motor identification is found in the works of Hermann Rorschach (Rorschach 1921), who describes a category of inkblot interpretations based on "kinesthetic imagery".
 These interpretations are variously labelled "kinesthetic responses" or "movement responses" (although they need not involve movement).
 Abstracting from the associationist psychology in terms of which Rorschach uses to express his ideas, it is clear that he was conceiving these responses in terms of an immediate motor identification.